docwire/docwire/README.md

 **Optimized for NLP and AI Projects:** DocWire includes data cleaning and preprocessing utilities, content filtering, tokenization/detokenization, output sanitization, and document element extraction.
 It can prepare datasets for AI training, inference, and embedding workflows.

-**Enhanced AI/NLP Integration:** DocWire supports partitioning and chunking of document elements.
-This enables generation of embeddings for semantic search, retrieval augmented generation (RAG), document clustering, and similarity analysis.
+**Enhanced AI/NLP Integration:** DocWire supports structured document element extraction.
+Semantic partitioning and context-aware chunking are under active development.
+Extracted elements can be used to generate embeddings for semantic search, retrieval augmented generation (RAG), document clustering, and similarity analysis.

-**For Businesses:** DocWire processes diverse document formats including PDF, DOC, XLS, email boxes, databases, websites, and integrates cloud and local AI models.
+**For Businesses:** DocWire processes diverse document formats including PDF, DOC, XLS, email boxes, and websites, and integrates cloud and local AI models.
+Database connectors are planned as an input/output extension.

 **Input and Output Sources:** Email boxes, local filesystem, and web services can be connected to DocWire pipelines today.
 Cloud drives, ERP systems, and databases are planned extensions.
 Cloud AI providers are supported through explicit input/output integrations rather than hidden background calls.